KonorOko/distillation-tower-monitor/README.md

 # Distillation Tower Monitor

 An open-source project built with [Tauri](https://v2.tauri.app/) and React for monitoring a distillation tower.
-The application measures temperatures and calculates per-plate compositions, displaying real-time charts and saving the measurement history in Excel/CSV files.
+The application measures temperatures and calculates per-plate compositions, displaying real-time charts and saving the measurement history in Excel files.

 ## Features